Configuration

 X-Forwarded-Proto:httpsandX-Forwarded-Port:443 - Additionally, myhost.mydomain.com with path

-/will receive custom headers :X-Another-Header:HohohohohoandX-Something-Else:Foobar - Requests to each hosted domains will be limited to 10 requests per second per virtualhost.
+/will receive custom headers :X-Another-Header:HohohohohoandX-Something-Else:Foobar - Requests with response 4xx to each hosted domains will be limited to 20 requests per second per virtualhost.

 - Requests limits are calculated per requester ip plus requested virtualhost.